A Note to the Coach Who’s Winning and Drowning at the Same Time

 I learned how they work by fixing them.
 Hundreds of times, for real businesses, at the worst possible moment.

 Before I founded Creative Dash, I spent years as a Technical Support Specialist inside ClickFunnels.
-My job was simple: sit in the support queue and help entrepreneurs figure out why their funnels were broken.
+My job was simple: sit in the queue and help entrepreneurs figure out why their funnels were broken.

 Not in theory.
 In production.
 With real traffic running, real money on the line, and a real person on the other side of the ticket watching their launch fall apart in real time.

-Here’s what the marketing world doesn’t say out loud: a funnel can look perfect in the builder and be completely broken for the person trying to buy.
+A funnel can look perfect in the builder and be completely broken for the person trying to buy.
+And they don't email you to tell you.
+They just leave.

-That invisible gap between what the builder sees and what the buyer experiences is where most funnel conversions die.
+That invisible gap — between what the builder sees and what the buyer experiences — is where most funnel conversions actually die.
 Not on the headline.
 Not on the price point.
 On a broken redirect, a misconfigured automation, or a page that looks beautiful on desktop and falls apart on a phone.

-When you set up a Zap to trigger on a purchase, it needs to point at the Order Page, the page where the transaction happens.
+This was the single most common automation failure I saw.
+When you set up a Zap to trigger on a purchase, it needs to point at the Order Page — the step where the transaction happens.
 Not the confirmation page.
 Not the thank-you page.
 The Order Page.

-The fix is always the same: go back to the trigger setup, reselect the funnel and funnel step deliberately, and run an end-to-end test with a real transaction before you send any traffic.
+All of these showed up in my queue.
+Regularly.
+The fix is always the same: reselect the funnel and funnel step deliberately, and run an end-to-end test with a real transaction before you send a single visitor.

-The payment gateway was still in test mode.
+The payment gateway still in test mode.

 This sounds too obvious to happen at scale.
 It happened constantly.